apache/druid/docs/content/Tasks.md

 |availabilityGroup|String|An uniqueness identifier for the task.
 Tasks with the same availability group will always run on different middle managers.
 Used mainly for replication. |yes|
 |requiredCapacity|Integer|How much middle manager capacity this task will take.|yes|

-For schema, fireDepartmentConfig, windowPeriod, segmentGranularity, and rejectionPolicy, see the [realtime-ingestion doc](Realtime-ingestion.html).
+For schema, fireDepartmentConfig, windowPeriod, segmentGranularity, and rejectionPolicy, see [Realtime Ingestion](Realtime-ingestion.html).
 For firehose configuration, see [Firehose](Firehose.html).

 Segment Merging Tasks